 Shaft Material & Blade Guard

 Look for a blending shaft made of stainless steel.
 It’s more durable, resistant to warping, and easier to clean than plastic shafts.
-Additionally, ensure the blade guard (the bell-shaped part around the blades) is designed to minimize splashing and prevent scratching your pots and pans.
+Ensure the blade guard (the bell-shaped part around the blades) is designed to minimize splashing and prevent scratching your pots and pans.
 Some budget models might lack this protective feature, requiring extra caution.

 Ergonomics & Design